Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Pathway Representation and Model

+However, this notation and other previous notations on synthetic pathways (1) use molecular fingerprints to represent building blocks to handle large $\mathcal{B}$ and (2) are hierarchical~\citep{bradshaw2020barking,gao2021amortized,swanson2024generative,luo2024projecting,gao2024generative,koziarski2024rgfn,cretu2024synflownet,seo2024generative,sunprocedural}.
+These characteristics have several drawbacks, therefore we have proposed a new representation that directly uses SMILES, is non-hierarchical, and is able to represent pathways in both bottom-up and top-down directions (Section~\ref{sec:representation}).

-The CoR notation is parsed using a unified token vocabulary of size 272, including \texttt{[START]}, \texttt{[END]}, \texttt{[MOL:START]}, \texttt{[MOL:END]}, 153 SMILES tokens and 115 reaction tokens.
+Our bidirectional notation is parsed using a unified token vocabulary of size 272, including \texttt{[START]}, \texttt{[END]}, \texttt{[MOL:START]}, \texttt{[MOL:END]}, 153 SMILES tokens and 115 reaction tokens.
 The SMILES tokens include the following:

 \texttt{H, He, Li, Be, B, C, N, O, F, Ne, Na, Mg, Al, Si, P, S, Cl, Ar, K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Br, Kr, Rb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sb, Te, I, Xe, Cs, Ba, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au, Hg, Tl, Pb, Bi, Po, At, Rn, Fr, Ra, Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No, Lr, Rf, Db, Sg, Bh, Hs, Mt, Ds, Rg, Cn, Nh, Fl, Mc, Lv, Ts, Og, b, c, n, o, s, p, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [, ], (, ), ., =, \#, -, +, \textbackslash, /, :, \texttildelow, @, ?, >, *, \$, \%}